Electronic Devices 3 ENG3025

 ■ establish the links between the physical properties of p-n junctions and MOS structure used as building blocks of a MOS transistor and the electrical behaviour and the current voltage characteristics of the MOS transistors;

 ■ introduce the basic processes used in the fabrication of semiconductor devices and integrated circuits;

 ■ provide first-hand experience within a clean room environment and different technology processes and procedures involved in the fabrication of a semiconductor devices.

 By the end of this course students will be able to:

-■ list the differences between metals, semiconductors and insulators, and the factors controlling the carrier concentration and generation/recombination in semiconductors;
+■ list the differences between metals, semiconductors and insulators, and calculate the carrier concentration and generation/recombination in semiconductors;

-■ recognise typical semiconductor terminology (including bands, Fermi levels, photoconductivity, generation/recombination, carrier lifetime, majority/minority carriers);
+■ recognise typical semiconductor terminology (including bands, effective density of states, Fermi levels, generation/recombination, carrier lifetime, majority/minority carriers);

 ■ draw band diagrams for intrinsic and doped semiconductors;